We want all children to feel welcome at Pirate’s with our Autism, Asperger’s and ADHD friendly evenings!

 Want to come to our next Autism Night?

-The Pirate’s Autism Nights run on the first Tuesday of every month, and are open from 5pm – 7pm for a standard £4.50 entry rate per child.
+The Pirate’s Autism Nights run on the first Wednesday of every month, and are open from 5pm – 7pm.
 So if you’re looking for a safe, friendly and comforting space for your little Pirates to play, why not pop in and see what we can offer.